Gauravkr7488/time-tracking-and-administration/README.md

 Feature:
     - Can create a line of CSV from the Task

+### 1.6.0

+Feature:
+    - Can create Idlinks and add it to the csv

 ### Next
 Bugs:
     - Follow link should work on anyfile which have the link
     - closing the vscode should stop the task
     - stating the vscode should start the extenion
 Feature:
-    - Can create Idlinks and add it to the csv

 ## For more information